pjpearman/checkmate/README.md

 ## Overview

-**StigFlow** automates version tracking, checklist generation, and upgrade merging for DISA STIGs.
+**CheckMate** automates version tracking, checklist generation, and upgrade merging for DISA STIGs.

 View a demo on YouTube https://youtu.be/CAfOAVO_EX4